 Course Objectives: Understand the mathematical tools that are needed to solve optimization problems.
-Understand and practice allocation problems, Assignments problems, Transportation problem, Queuing models for service allocation and Network Analysis (PERT & CPM) for project management.
-Get an insight into decision making under various situations.
+Understand and practice allocation problems, Assignments problems, Transportation problem, Queuing models for service allocation and Network under various situations.

-Course Outcomes: At the end of this course the students will be able to use optimization techniques for profit and cost functions.
+Analysis (PERT & CPM) for project management.
+Get an insight into decision making techniques for profit and cost functions.
 Apply appropriate models for allocation of limited resources for logistics and assignment problems in the production area.
-Apply PERT and CPM for project management and game theory for managerial decisions
+Apply PERT and